 Fernando Catarino holds a MSc degree on Religion Studies by Catholic University of Lisbon since 2014.
 He is a junior researcher at Centre for Research in Applied Communication, Culture, and New Technologies, Universidade Lusófona de Humanidades e Tecnologias (CICANT, ULHT).
 He is also a PhD student in Communication Studies at the same university, whose main interests are health communication, e-health, m-health, e-learning, m-learning, theology and human sciences.
 As project manager he has good organizational skills and competencies, training and professional experience in managing European and national co-funded projects.
 As researcher he has participated in five international founded projects, namely: InnovaMuseum: Museums come back to the local community through Art&Food – Ref: 570516-CREA-1-2016-1-IT-CULT-COOP1; Improving Prenatal Health Communication: Engaging Men via e-Health; Creative Lab : Access to Profession for persons with Handicap – Ref: 2017-1-FR01-KA202-037386; Media Literacy for all; and Migra-TED: Migrations and human rights enhanced through Technology in Education.

-Inês Amaral is Assistant Professor at Instituto Superior Miguel Torga, serving as Vice-President of the Scientific Council and as scientific coordinator of the Graduation Degree in Multimedia.
+Inês Amaral is Associate Professor at the University of Coimbra.
 She holds a PhD in Communication Sciences – Interactive Media, by the University of Minho.
 Inês is a researcher at Communication and Society Research Centre.
 She is member of COST Action IS1402 Ageism from a Multi-National, Interdisciplinary Perspective, COST Action CA15122 Reducing Old-Age Social Exclusion, and COST Action IS1401ELN Strengthening Europeans’ capabilities by establishing the European literacy network.
 Research interests: digital media, social movements, media audiences, media and digital literacy, active ageing and new technologies.